ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 Special Commands
 ================

-This section is for commands that may be relevant to missions, but but which are not mission commands (part of the mission).
+This section is for commands that may be relevant to missions, but which are not mission commands (part of the mission).

 .. _mav_cmd_mission_start: